 Status: NOSB Call for Nominations is OPEN

-- Two (2) individuals who own or operate an organic farming operation, or employees of such individuals
+- One individual who owns or operates an organic farming operation or an employee of such individual.

-- Two (2) individuals who represent public interest or consumer interest groups
+- One individual who represents public interest or consumer interest groups.

 - Federal Register Notice